Jump To the Part You Need

 Situated just outside St Petersburg, Russia’s second largest city.
 The Baltic Pearl Project houses 35000 residents including shopping centres and public buildings.
 In figures, this will be 14000 apartments and over 600,000 square meters of real estate.
 Russian residents are the beneficiary of this Chinese infrastructure project.
 However, China has still benefited greatly from financing the project, and it highlights the international reach of Chinese companies.

-Many other infrastructure projects are currently taking place within China.
+Many other industrial design and infrastructure projects are currently taking place within China.
 The Tianhuangping hydroelectric project will be supply large amounts of power to eastern China.
 The Kashgar-Hotan Railway will connect cities and towns in the Basim Tasin region.
 Other projects include the recently completed Qinling Tunnel, stretching for 11 miles underneath Zhongnan mountain.

 China’s 5 Year Renewable Energy Plan

 The infamous rise of China is a prime example of a country becoming industrialized.
-Factories were popping up at tremendous rates.
+Manufacturing companies were popping up at tremendous rates.
 As with any developing country seeing extreme growth, environmental concerns were pushed to the side.
 Smog and high pollution levels often follow as a result.
 China is no outlier, and international news headlines have reported on the population throughout the country.
 Primarily in major cities such as Beijing, citizens’ quality of life is affected.

 Therefore, it comes as a surprise that China has a $365bn investment into renewable energies.
-Fossil fuels may have been the previous driver of the manufacturing revolution but By 2020, this reliance should shift towards cleaner fuels.
+Fossil fuels may have been the previous driver of the contract manufacturing revolution but By 2020, this reliance should shift towards cleaner fuels.

 As the world’s largest energy market, any positive trends towards renewable energy by China is welcomed.
 At a cost of approximately $75billion a year, a significant impact can be made.
 Solar power is identified as being a key area for investment.
 Although China already is the world’s top solar generator, their overall output relative to the countries size is relatively small.
 Since 2010, large-scale solar plants have decreased in cost by roughly 40%.
 As technology improves, the energy output cost will decrease and make the fuel source a wide spanning viable method.